mexca/mexca/docs/getting_started.rst

 .. note::
     On Windows, downloading the pretrained model for computing speaker embeddings requires Admin privileges.
     Make sure to run the notebook, Python IDE, or terminal with Admin privileges when running the pipeline for the first time.

-The result should be a pandas data frame printed to the console or notebook output.